ten8mystery/Diamond-UV/readme.md

 <details>
   <summary>Is it open source?</summary>

- By being on Github, Belugas allows anyone to fork, edit, and deploy the software freely.
+ By being on Github, Beluga allows anyone to fork, edit, and deploy the software freely.
 No credit needed, enjoy.

 </details>